valenpe7/petrvalenta.eu/_teaching/numerical_methods.md

 #### How to obtain the notebooks:

-All the notebooks are stored in [this](https://github.com/valenpe7/numerical_methods) GitHub repository under the `lectures` directory.
+All the notebooks are stored in [this](https://github.com/valenpe7/numerical_methods) GitHub repository under the `tutorials` directory.
 You may either download all the notebooks as a [.zip](https://github.com/valenpe7/numerical_methods/archive/master.zip) archive, or use `git`:

 1. Clone the repository:
 ```$> git clone https://github.com/valenpe7/numerical_methods.git```